-Next week is the last Saturday of the 31 day writing challenge.
-The family has enjoyed all the meals, desserts. and sides created in the slow cooker.
+Next week is the last Saturday of the 31-day writing challenge.
+The family enjoyed all the meals and desserts.
+And sides created in the slow cooker.
 It’s renewed my interest in cooking.
 The family never knows what I’m whipping up in the kitchen.

 This week I’ve shared two of our favorite ways to cook meat.

 - Crockpot BBQ ribs – Our favorite brand of barbecue sauce is Sweet Baby Ray’s Barbecue Sauce.
 You could also use my recipe for root beer barbecue sauce.

 Here are the other recipes I’ve shared this week:

 (Click the pictures to see the posts where I shared each recipe.)

 This week I had parent-teacher conferences on Tuesday and Thursday evenings.
 The crock pot was helpful those two nights because I could have dinner for the boys and Hubby.
 On Tuesday, they had crockpot chicken and leftovers for their sides.

 Then on Thursday, I cooked up bramble beans.
 Hubby did not eat any beans because he had a big lunch.
 I did eat them when I got home that night.